310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% bubble Tetora vside %}
 —An intruder?[^3]

 Is it another one of those random local punks causing a ruckus around the area again?
-Like those Oni descendants[^4] or something—
+Like that descendant of Oni or something—[^4]

 No?
 They’ve been relatively quiet since their boss left for the US?
-I hear there’s still some guys left over around here, though?
+But there’s been talk that there’s still some guys left over around here?

-There have been rumors that they’re regaining power, while the local powerhouses have been flattened across the board in SS—
+There’s also rumors that they’re regaining power, while the local powerhouses have been flattened across the board in SS—

 Hmmm… Well, even if they’re just a bunch of troublemakers, we should be on the lookout just in case.